Sheldon tapestries: Design

 Each of the four tapestry maps measured approximately 20 ft wide and 13 ft high and was based on the recent county maps made by Christopher Saxton, which provided information on rivers, towns, and geographical features such as woods and forests.
-Each tapestry focussed on a single county and the area of tapestry around that county boundary was filled in with details taken from the appropriate adjoining Saxton county maps.
+Each tapestry focussed on a single county and the area of tapestry around that county boundary was filled in with topographical details taken from the appropriate adjoining Saxton county maps.
 To enable the central county to stand out on each tapestry, it was given a pale background and a red border, while the backgrounds of neighbouring counties were woven in contrasting shades.
-Because it bordered so many other counties, the Oxfordshire tapestry, for instance, included details from nine of Saxton's maps.
+Because it bordered so many other counties, the Oxfordshire tapestry, for instance, included but with fewer details areas from nine of Saxton's maps; Warwickshire drew on seven others.

-The tapestry designer had to greatly enlarge the scale since the counties on the Saxton printed maps measured approximately 12 by 10 in.
-The tapestries therefore had space to add more detail than Saxton’s maps, so they include more natural and man-made features of each area, vary the species and style of trees and size of hills and illustrate items such as fire beacons and windmills.
+The tapestry designer had to greatly enlarge the scale since the single counties on the Saxton printed maps measured approximately 12 by 10 in.
+The tapestries therefore had space to add more detail than Saxton’s maps, so they include more natural and man-made features in each area, vary the species and style of trees and size of hills and illustrate landmarks such as fire beacons and windmills.
 Most villages were drawn in a similar style, as houses grouped around a central church, though towns are more varied and shown in more detail so may have been based on more accurate drawings.
 Coventry was depicted with many church spires surrounded by its defensive walls, and Worcester included the stone-arched bridge over the River Severn.
 All settlements, whatever their size, were identified in black capital letters on a pale background.